rudrodip/DOMinoz/README.md

 ## Hook System

-DOMino provides a hook system similar to React hooks, but with a synchronous execution model:
+DOMinoz provides a hook system similar to React hooks, but with a synchronous execution model:

 ### Hook Interface